2018 Winter Olympics opening ceremony: Taegeuk: Harmony of the Cosmos

+Korean National Flag and Anthem

+With the formation of the Taegeuk on stage, the National Flag entered the stadium, carried by notable Korean athletes.
+As they carried the flag across the stadium, they were joined in the stadium by the Ministry of National Defense Traditional Honour Guard and Traditional Band, who performed daechwita, or traditional marching music, a form of chwita music.

+The flag was then raised, with The Rainbow Choir, consisting of 75 children from multicultural families, performing the National Anthem.

 Parade of Nations

 The Parade of Nations was led, according to custom due to hosting the original ancient Olympics, by the Greek team, followed by other competing countries in alphabetical order based on their names in the Korean language, with the host country, South Korea, concluding the march.

 The delegations from both the host nation South Korea and North Korea (Korea at the 2018 Winter Olympics) marched under the Korean unification flag.
 South Korean Won Yun-jong and North Korean Hwang Chung-gum both held the flagpole.

-Even though the temperature in the stadium during the ceremony was very cold, Bermuda's delegation wore shorts and Tongan Pita Taufatofua repeated his shirtless and oiled up Summer Olympic appearance.
+Despite the cold temperatures, Bermuda's delegation wore shorts and Tongan Pita Taufatofua repeated his shirtless and oiled up Summer Olympic appearance.

 Background music for the parade began with an instrumental version of "Hand in Hand" by Koreana and included modern remixes of Korean songs from throughout the ages from "Short Hair" by Cho Yong-pil and "The Beauty" by Shin Jung Hyun & Yup Juns of the 1970s, as well as the following modern K-pop hits: "Gangnam Style" by Psy, "Likey" by Twice, "Fantastic Baby" by Big Bang, "DNA" by BTS, and "Red Flavor" by Red Velvet.

-"Red Flavor" was cut off just as the unified Korean team was introduced.
+Arirang: The River of Time

+The segment began with an older man singing "Jeongseon Arirang" as the five children rode a raft across the stage.
+A storm descended, however the buckwheat flowers that were being projected onto the stage remained strong, evoking the "Miracle of the Han River" and representing the resilience of Koreans.

+During the segment, an intruder entered the stage, standing behind the singer before being escorted away by security.

+All For The Future

+A video depicting the dreams and futures of the five children opened the segment.
+Back in the stadium, performers handling "Gates to the Future" performed a choreography invoking South Korea's status as an IT powerhouse, as well as the Fourth Industrial Revolution.

+The segment culminated with the raising of the Media Link in the center of the stage, and the word "future" projected onto it in different languages.

-Opening Speeches and Proclamation of opening the Pyeongchang 2018 Olympics
+Opening Speeches

-Lee Hee-beom, President & CEO of the PyeongChang Organizing Committee for the 2018 Olympic & Paralympic Winter Games make an opening welcome speech to the athletes of the world in Korean.
-Followed by Thomas Bach, IOC President who will make an address.
-President Bach is inviting the President of the Republic of Korea Moon Jae-in to declare open the XXIII Olympic Winter Games in PyeongChang in Korean.
+Lee Hee-beom, President & CEO of the PyeongChang Organizing Committee for the 2018 Olympic & Paralympic Winter Games made an opening welcome speech to the athletes of the world in Korean.
+This was followed by Thomas Bach, IOC President who made an address as well.
+Bach then invited the President of the Republic of Korea Moon Jae-in to declare open the XXIII Olympic Winter Games in PyeongChang in Korean.